-Models shall treat points in “Location Grid A” as coordinates that would result from a geocoding process.
-Models shall treat points by simulating loss at exact location or by using the nearest modeled parcel/street/cell in the model.
+Hurricane models shall treat points in “Location Grid A” as coordinates that would result from a geocoding process.
+Hurricane models shall treat points by simulating hurricane loss at exact location or by using the nearest modeled parcel/street/cell in the hurricane model.

 Report results for each of the points in “Location Grid A” individually, unless specified.
-Loss costs per $1,000 of exposure shall be rounded to three decimal places.
+Hurricane loss costs per $1,000 of exposure shall be rounded to three decimal places in the printed form.

-C. All anomalies in loss costs that are not consistent with the requirements of Standard A-6, Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure A-6.12 shall be shaded.
+C. All hurricane loss costs that are not consistent with the requirements of Standard A-6, Hurricane Loss Outputs and Logical Relationships to Risk, and have been explained in Disclosure A-6.17 shall be shaded.

-D. Create an exposure set and report loss costs results for strong owners frame buildings (Notional Set 6) for each of the points in “Location Grid B” as described in the file “NotionalInput15.xlsx.”
-Provide a color-coded contour map of the loss costs.
-Provide a scatter plot of the loss costs (y-axis) against distance to closest coast (x-axis).
+D. Create an exposure set and report hurricane loss costs results for strong owners frame buildings (Notional Set 6) for each of the points in “Location Grid B” as described in the file “NotionalInput17.xlsx.”
+Provide a color-coded contour map of the hurricane loss costs.
+Provide a scatter plot of the hurricane loss costs (y-axis) against distance to closest coast (x-axis).

-Notional Policy Specifications
+Notional Hurricane Policy Specifications

 Policy Type Assumptions